Arkay-1248/Do-Not-Go-Gentle/Readme.md

 AVO uses a Wabbajack feature called Stock Game to keep your Skyrim installation clean.
 All the files that you need to run the list are in a folder called “Game Root”.
 You don’t need to copy anything at all.

 ### ENB
-AVO is designed for use with an ENB and comes with [Nordic Serenity ENB](https://www.nexusmods.com/skyrimspecialedition/mods/62088) availiable for to use alongside an ENB manager.
-If you want to install your own ENB put them into a seperate folder in AVO\tools\Enb Manager\Animonculory Visual Overhaul\Presets.
+AVO is designed for use with an ENB and comes with [Nordic Serenity ENB](https://www.nexusmods.com/skyrimspecialedition/mods/62088), which is available to use alongside an ENB manager.
+If you want to install your own ENB, put them into a separate folder in AVO\tools\Enb Organizer\Games\SkyrimSE\Presets.

 #### Using ENB Manager

 Head over to the installation folder and locate an executable named `ModOrganizer.exe` and launch it.
-Once it's launched, there will be a dropdown box on the top right and a big run button next to it.
+Once it's launched, there will be a dropdown box on the top right and a big `Run` button next to it.
 Run the program named `Pick Your ENB` from Mod Organizer 2.

 ![image](https://github.com/The-Animonculory/Animonculory-Visual-Overhaul/blob/main/.github/ENB%201.png?raw=true)